 The crypto world is fast-moving.
 By the time you’re reading this, there’s probably enough crazy new NFTs for us to write a whole new article.
 You can get more up-to-date info on the NFT projects that are currently dominating the market using an NFT market tracker.

 Between working with the NFT industry and spending hours and hours researching NFTs, it's clear to us that the potential of NFTs is near-limitless.
-If the next five years are anything like 2021, we’re going to see blockchain technology and NFTs disrupt all types of industries.
-And we’ll see demand for NFTs continue to rise.
+If the next five years are anything like the past few, we’ll see blockchain technology and NFTs disrupt all types of industries.

 But with the rising popularity of NFTs, it's more difficult than ever to get your NFTs noticed.
 All the NFT ideas and examples in this article broke new ground in the NFT space and cultivated excitement and hype around their releases.